dilipvaidya/game-of-life/README.md

     ```

 </details>

+### Recent modifications those were not in the actual requirements
+1. Accept which rules to apply dynamically from command line arguments.
+2. Wrap around the pattern when it tried to go beyond the universe grid border - bottum-right should start appearing from the top-left so on and so forth.

 ### Next steps
 1. Performance improvment: Is it possible to use in-place updates to avoid runtime memory allocation?